 Fortunately, at the same time as our beets were ballooning up, Peter’s Yard got in touch and asked if I’d like to try out some of their new crispbreads.
 I’m already a big fan of their little sourdough crackers and used them quite frequently back in our wedding catering days.
 They’re the crispiest little crackers, so they hold their crunch for much longer than most other crispbreads, their flavour is beautiful and the different combinations of toppings that work with them is pretty much endless!

 I stumbled across an old Jamie recipe for a beetroot and pan fried sea bass salad and I was intrigued to see how those flavours might work on a Scandi crispbread, I’m pleased to report it was delicious.
 Thanks Mr O!
-It was so easy to throw together, the flavours and textures go perfectly, plus it was really nutritious too.
+It was so easy to throw together, roasted golden beets and sea bass go perfectly, plus it was really nutritious too.
 I had a couple for a light lunch and the crispbreads came in at just over 6 grams of carbs each, so it’s perfect if you’re keeping your carbs low.
-Feel free to change up the fish, any fresh white fish fillet should work and I’m sure swapping the beets for some roasted fennel or celeriac would work brilliantly too.
+It doesn’t have to be pan fried sea bass either.
+Feel free to change up the bass, as any fresh white fish fillet should work.
+I’m sure swapping the roasted golden beets for some roasted fennel or celeriac would work brilliantly too.
 Have a play around and if you fancy sharing your creations in the comments, I’d love to hear from you!

 4 Peter's Yard Original Sourdough Crispbreads (the larger variety, about 3.5" across)

 2 beetroot, peeled and chopped into 1cm cubes (try out different colours if you can) (1)